 Welcome to another installment of Controlling Captivate!
-In this post we are going to show you, with the help of a FREE TLC add-in, how to change the cursor style of elements without using any advanced actions or any actions at all!
-This blog and add-in pertains only to CP8, CP9, and HTML5 output only.
+In this post, we will show you, with the help of a FREE TLC add-in, how to change the cursor style of elements without using any advanced actions or any actions at all!
+This blog and add-in pertain only to CP8, CP9, and HTML5 output only.

 In a recent question asked on the Adobe Captivate forum, the poster asked if was possible to change the cursor when hovering over a specific element.

 In today’s blog post, we’re just going to explain the naming conventions, the function, and the simple implementation of the ChangeCursor add-in.
 Did we mention you can get the add-in for FREE when you sign-up?
-You can download the add-in and follow along now by clicking the sign-up link shown here.
+You can download the add-in by clicking the sign-up link shown here.
 Already a member?
 Then you can just sign in to access and download the add-in!

-The key to using this add-in are the naming conventions you’ll need to follow for each of the elements.
+The key to using this add-in is the naming conventions you’ll need to follow for each of the elements.

 As shown in the demo, to set the cursor style, simply name the element(s) “cursor_pointer”.
 The naming convention is defined below:

 “cursor” defines the element(s) for which you want the cursor to change

 “pointer” defines the cursor style to show the “hand” cursor

 If you have multiple elements that use the same cursor, append “_1” to the element name.
 For example, if you have three objects for which you want to apply the “cell” cursor in a spreadsheet demo, name the objects:

 To see a list of all possible cursor styles and a demo of each, visit the following web page: